Jowaaaa/B2C2_inleveropdracht/README.md

 School Project using ASP.NET CORE 7, Entity Framework Core and MSSQL Server.
 The premise of this project is to create an online food ordering website for a local fastfood restaurant.

 # To Do
-- Order History for user.
-- Order Status
-- filling in discount (0.25 -> 25)
+- fixing in discount (0.25 -> 25)
 - Unify language throughout the website
 - Routes
-- background size.
+- footer fix.
 - Update the RemoveFromCart method so it removes 1 if there's move than 1.
 - Add user input for Quantity in Cart.
-- Discounts based on user behaviour.
+- Discounts (based on user behaviour).
 - Searchbar option
 - Inital DB seeding